-Social Security identity theft: A dishonest person who has your Social Security number can use it to get other personal information about you.
+Social Security Identity Theft: A dishonest person who has your Social Security number can use it to get other personal information about you.
 Identity thieves can use your number and your good credit to apply for more credit in your name.
-Then, if they use the credit cards and don't pay the bills, it damages your credit.
-You may not find out that someone is using your number until you're turned down for credit, or you begin to get calls from unknown creditors demanding payment for items you never bought.
-Find out more at ssa.gov/pubs/EN-05-10064.pdf
+Then, they use the credit cards and don't pay the bills, it damages your credit.
+You may not find out that someone is using your number until you're turned down for credit, or you begin to get calls from unknown creditors demanding payment for items you never bought. ssa.gov/pubs/EN-05-10064.pdf